aselker/cooperation_emergence/reports/project_report_draft1.md

 |---|---|---|
 | B Cooperator | 1 | 1 + u |
 | B Defector | 0 | u |

-Figure N: Prisoner's Dilemma payoff matrix for A
+Figure 1: Prisoner's Dilemma payoff matrix for A

 The constant u is set to 0.09 in this simulation.
 The PD is played against every cell within 3 spaces, with payoffs decreasing as distance increases.
 The grid of weights is shown in figure M.